novoda/simple-chrome-custom-tabs/README.md

 ## Simple usage

-1) Initialize `SimpleChromeCustomTabs`, you only have to this once.
+1) Initialize `simple-chrome-custom-tabs`, you only have to this once.

 ```java
 SimpleChromeCustomTabs.initialize(context);
 ```

-2) Connect `SimpleChromeCustomTabs` to your `Activity` as soon as it is resumed.
+2) Connect `simple-chrome-custom-tabs` to your `Activity` as soon as it is resumed.

 ```java
 @Override